sensu-plugins/documentation/docs/getting_started.md

 ### Policies

-This is a volunteer project and as such contributors are free to come and go.
-No one is required to do any amount of work to continue as a contributor, some days you may do a ton of work or you may be on vacation or doing something that pays the bills for a few weeks.
+This is a volunteer project and as such comitters are free to come and go.
+No one is required to do any amount of work to continue as a comitter, some days you may do a ton of work or you may be on vacation or doing something that pays the bills for several weeks.
 No worries.

 #### Organization Access